PHCC Initiative Mission Statement

 Why the Need for Accreditation?

 Despite the availability and success of PAH-targeted therapeutic options over the past two decades, there are still shortcomings with the diagnosis and management of PAH.
 One recent study observed that expert recommended diagnostic algorithms were not being followed to completion in up to 94% of PAH patients, and nearly 60% of PAH referrals to expert centers already on therapy were on so contrary to published guidelines.
 In addition, despite the available medical therapies, long-term outcomes are still not optimal as many patients still die from PH, require transplantation or require hospitalization.

 PH Care Centers: What You Need to Know

 PHA plans for the phase-in of accreditation of PH Care Centers to be completed over the next three to four years, with the application process expected to open in Q3 of 2014.
 Two types of centers will be accredited: Centers of Comprehensive Care (CCC) and Regional Clinical Programs (RCP).
+Please note that applications for Regional Clinical Programs will not be accepted until late 2016.
 Learn more about the PH Care Centers initiative: